rebma-io/lab/docs/3d/fusion360.md

 ### Rule #2: Names

 Name your things.
-Most everyting can be named in Fusion 360, but you _definitely_ want to name these things:
+Most everything can be named in Fusion 360, but you _definitely_ want to name these things:

 * Sketches